fs-c/words/README.md

 ```
 { "name": "Front Matter and other Atrocities", "date": "2018-08-31T14:50:00" }

+Your content goes here.
+Yes, just don't mind the ugly blob at the top.
 ```

 `date` can be in any format JavaScript's `Date.parse()` recognises, maybe I'll expand this at some point.